Chase Preapproval: How To Prequalify for Chase Credit Cards

 Receiving a prequalification notice or a preapproval letter by mail is one of the most common ways Chase invites someone to apply for one of its credit cards.

-If you’re not interested in waiting around for this correspondence, you can also stop by a local Chase Bank branch and ask a representative.
+If you’re not interested in waiting around for this correspondence, you can also stop by a local Chase branch and ask a representative.
 They can let you know if you have any preapproval offers available.

-Chase Bank customers can also log in to the Chase app and check the “Just for You” section, which lists special offers.
+Chase customers can also log in to the Chase app and check the “Just for You” section, which lists special offers.

 Keep In Mind

 While Chase cards are among the top recommended, they aren’t always the easiest to get.
-That’s likely because, aside from running a standard credit history check and taking your income and existing credit accounts into consideration, Chase also adheres to a 5/24 rule, which prevents users from being approved for a Chase card if they’ve opened five personal credit cards during the past 24 months.
+That’s likely because, aside from running a standard credit history check and taking your income and existing credit accounts into consideration, Chase reportedly adheres to a 5/24 rule, which prevents users from being approved for a Chase card if they’ve opened five personal credit cards during the past 24 months.

 Good To Know